DPS: Teens arrested in human smuggling chase, ends in crash - NewsBreak

 MCALLEN, Texas ( ValleyCentral ) — Two local teens were arrested in connection to a human smuggling crash near a McAllen shopping mall, the Texas Department of Public Safety stated.

 According to a tweet from Lt.
-Christopher Olivarez with DPS, the agency assisted Border Patrol in a high-speed chase that ended in a one-vehicle crash near a shopping mall.DPS: 436 pounds of narcotics seized in Rio Grande City
+Christopher Olivarez with DPS, the agency assisted Border Patrol in a high-speed chase that ended in a one-vehicle crash near a shopping mall.Two former Midland Christian administrators arrested on new charges

 At about 1 p.m.
 Wednesday, DPS and Border Patrol were in pursuit of a gray Ford truck that crashed into a cement building.
 After the crash, the driver and passenger, both 17, fled from the vehicle along with six migrants.

 Texas DPS arrested the driver and passenger for human smuggling and evading arrest.
-Authorities also found a handgun on the passenger and charged him with unlawful carrying of a deadly weapon, Olivarez told ValleyCentral.Edinburg man pleads not guilty to kidnapping, raping woman at gunpoint
+Authorities also found a handgun on the passenger and charged him with unlawful carrying of a deadly weapon, Olivarez told ValleyCentral.Menard County Sheriff: 10 to 12 subjects fled on foot

 Three of the six migrants were apprehended at the scene.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.